chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 10.3.20

-  - Google - It assumes you are looking for the flight hotel and shit
+  - Google - It assumes you are looking for the flight hotel and stuff

       - Uses location too